 If you are diagnosed with COVID-19:

 - Unless your doctor indicates otherwise, stay at home (self-isolate) and please avoid contact with others.

 - When in contact with others, wear a face mask.

 - Rest, ensure you drink plenty of fluids and use medications (like paracetamol) as needed to reduce fever and/or pain.
 There is no specific treatment for COVID-19 and care is supportive.

 - Practise cough etiquette: When you cough, maintain your distance from others.
 Cover your mouth and nose with clothing, a flexed elbow or a tissue.
 Throw away the tissue immediately and wash your hands afterwards.
 Ensure those around you do the same

 - Avoid sharing dishes, drinking glasses, cups, eating utensils, towels, or bedding – after using these, wash them well.
-Only discontinue home isolation in consultation with you healthcare providers (usually after 14 days).
+Only discontinue home isolation in consultation with your healthcare providers (usually after 14 days).

-- If you are feeling short of breath or have difficulty breathing, seek health care urgently.
+- If you are feeling short of breath, seek help urgently.
 Call ahead to your doctor or health facility to alert them.
-As soon as you arrive: tell them about your symptoms and any recent travel/contacts.
+As soon as you arrive tell them about your symptoms and any recent travel/contacts.
 Make sure you put on a mask before you enter the facility.